Kelly Clarkson Cruises Into The NCL Family As Godmother To The Norwegian Encore

 “Girl you just funny as s***.
 And let me not leave this out I think you’re gorgeous inside and out,” stated another enamored fan.

 Meanwhile, Kelly’s new platform has extended her reach in a number of ways and beyond the world of cruising.
-In fact, the likable personality discovered that a whole host of high profile celebrities have eagerly turned up to discuss important and not-so-important matters with the American Idol alum.
+In fact, the likable personality discovered that a whole host of high-profile celebrities have eagerly turned up to discuss important and not-so-important matters with the American Idol alum.

 Those guests include Hoda Kotb and Meredith Vieira, per The Inquisitr, who added that Dwayne “The Rock” Johnson also arrived on set to launch The Kelly Clarkson Show.
 In fact, the big guy became her very first guest after Kevin Hart was not able to make the date due to a nasty car accident.